giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ## User access

-User access is limited to the offered API's for interaction with your clusters.
+User access is limited to the offered APIs for interaction with your clusters.

 ### Giant Swarm API